nWidart/Laravel-Broadway-Demo/readme.md

 It's basically the `examples/` directory in a Laravel application.
 When I'm feeling more comfortable, there will be more examples.

-This is becoming a demo application to demonstrate the usage of the Broadway package.
-Parts will soon be extracted out as a Laravel package to use in any Laravel project.
+This demo project uses the [Laravel-Broadway](https://github.com/nWidart/Laravel-broadway) package.

 ## Requirements